rpkilby/SurveyGizmo/README.md

 ## API functions

-Only a small subset of the API is currently implemented.
-This includes survey and surveyresponse objects.
+Only a small subset of the API is currently unimplemented.

-    TODO: Implement everything else.
+    TODO: Implement what's left.

 ## Copyright & License